bcgov/sso-requests/app/jest/my-dashboard/README.md

     8. WHEN client input some keywords AND click the `Search` button, THEN the corresponding role(s) will be listed;
-    9. WHEN client click on the trash bin icon to delete a specific role, THEN the `Delete Role` modal will show up to let client confirm deletion, WHEN client click on `Delete` button to confirm deletion, THEN the role will be deleted;
+    9. WHEN client click on the trash bin icon to delete a specific role, THEN the `Delete Role` module will show up to let client confirm deletion, WHEN client click on `Delete` button to confirm deletion, THEN the role will be deleted;
     10. WHEN client click on a specific role,
-        THEN the right panel which consistes of `Users` and `Composite Roles` tabs will show up, WHEN client click on the `Users` tab AND then click on the `User Detail` eye-shape button, THEN the `Additional User Info` modal will show up to let client review the user details;
+        THEN the right panel which consistes of `Users` and `Composite Roles` tabs will show up, WHEN client click on the `Users` tab AND then click on the `User Detail` eye-shape button, THEN the `Additional User Info` module will show up to let client review the user details;
     11. WHEN client click on a specific role,
-        THEN the right panel which consistes of `Users` and `Composite Roles` tabs will show up, WHEN client click on the `Users` tab AND then click on the `Remove User` button, THEN the `Remove User from Role` modal will show up to let client confirm removal, WHEN client click on `Remove` button to confirm removal, THEN the user of that role will be removed;
+        THEN the right panel which consistes of `Users` and `Composite Roles` tabs will show up, WHEN client click on the `Users` tab AND then click on the `Remove User` button, THEN the `Remove User from Role` module will show up to let client confirm removal, WHEN client click on `Remove` button to confirm removal, THEN the user of that role will be removed;
     12. WHEN client click on a specific role,